-I’m Anastasia, a cat and hedgehog lover, indoor plant parent and, finally-able-to-call-myself, plant blogger.
-I live with my husband, two cats, African Pygmy hedgehog, and over 50 houseplants in my 200 year old historical cottage in New York.
+I’m Anastasia, a cat and animal lover, indoor plant parent and, finally-able-to-call-myself, plant blogger.
+I live with my husband, three cats, small animal zoo, and over 100 houseplants in New York.

 As an animal-lover and plant hoarder, I created Leaf & Paw to provide information, inspiration, and thoughts about my two favorite things.
 You’ll find information about toxic and non-toxic houseplants for pets, plant care, and I may even bore you with my ever-growing plant collection.